 Inexperienced drivers have a much greater risk of injury or death as compared to experienced drivers.
-Training courses are available and can be beneficial in acquiring the skills needed for the safe operation of the vehicle.
+Training courses are available and can help acquire the skills needed for vehicle's he safe operate.
 Avoiding activities such as drinking alcohol, driving at night, driving on paved roads, drugs, and speeding drastically reduces risks of injury or death to riders.

 - Two teenaged boys in Pennsylvania died when their vehicles hit head-on.

-- An eleven-year-old girl perished in an ATV accident when the vehicle she was riding on with two friends crashed.
+- An eleven-year-old girl perished in an ATV accident with two friends.

 - A three-year-old boy in Kansas died in an ATV-related accident.

 As can be seen, ATV accident liability is not as cut and dry as it may have first seemed.
 Consequently, these cases might become very complex, multi-party lawsuits.
 But it takes a proven lawyer to pin down fault by a rapid investigation of the accident scene.
-For example, a good lawyer will look up the recall and history of the vehicle, and try to identify any third parties who contributed to the malaise at issue.
+For example, a good lawyer will look up the vehicle's recalls and history, including identifying third parties contributing to the malaise at issue.

 The land owner's duty to a cyclist could include filling in potholes, worn hills, and slants on riding trails that have become angled.
 For example, the road surfaces have become so slanted to such a dangerous degree that they can cause a motorcyclist flip-over, etc. And if so, filing a claim against the business, as well as the actual owner of the land in question would be the proper procedure.
 But getting money would mean knowing what to say and not to say when confronting homeowners and vehicle liability adjusters.

-If there is no insurance, your lawyers need to understand how to perfect liens and go after the physical and personal assets of the landowners.
+Your lawyers need to understand how to perfect liens and go after a negligent landowner's physical and personal assets if there is no insurance.
 And last but not least, you could very well need to engage in an expensive and time-consuming product liability claim.
 And this assumes the four-wheelers sent to market was too dangerous to sell.
 Or perhaps it was unfit for the intended particular use?
 Then again, the bike may have had some other problem or defect.